trilitech/tezos-developer-docs/src/pages/tezos-basics/smart-contract-languages/archetype.md

 ---

 ## Introduction
-Archetype is an elegant generic-purpose language to develop Smart Contracts on the Tezos blockchain.
+Archetype is an elegant generic-purpose language to develop Smart Contracts on the Tezos blockchain.It's a DSL \(domain-specific language \) for Tezos which facilitates formal verification and transcodes contracts to SmartPy and LIGO.

 It supports all [Michelson](https://tezos.gitlab.io/michelson-reference/) features, but also provides exclusive high-level features for a precise and concise source code, that make contracts easier to develop, read and maintain.